 - "Approval Needed" has been moved all the way to the left.
 This will make it stand out and appear first to any manager viewing the board.
 With Unito, list position is irrelevant - we control everything through the field mapping menu that we'll get to in a moment, so the order between the two boards doesn't need to be consistent.

 We have one step missing, though - if we sync like this, the management board will have every single task included on the team's board - just organized differently.
 What we really want is to filter what comes in so that the managers are only seeing the most important tasks.
 We can solve that problem with Trello's Labels.
-By creating a label called "Work Wall", we can specify that only tasks with the Work Wall label get synced to the work wall board, allowing us to directly control what gets sent up, and what stays with the team.
+By creating a label called "Master Board", we can specify that only tasks with the Master Board label get synced to the Master Board, allowing us to directly control what gets sent up, and what stays with the team.